chenxingqiang/secret-learn/doc/modules/neighbors.rst

 Though the KD tree approach is very fast for low-dimensional (:math:`D < 20`) neighbors searches, it becomes inefficient as :math:`D` grows very large: this is one manifestation of the so-called "curse of dimensionality".
-In jax-sklearn, KD tree neighbors searches are specified using the keyword ``algorithm = 'kd_tree'``, and are computed using the class :class:`KDTree`.
+In secret-learn, KD tree neighbors searches are specified using the keyword ``algorithm = 'kd_tree'``, and are computed using the class :class:`KDTree`.